 Katharine, Marketing and communications, Singapore

 Katharine works in our commercial business, leading our Respiratory franchise for the Asia-Pacific region.
 She explains how working in several different countries and roles have helped share her knowledge, experience and leadership style.

 Hi Katharine.
 What does your role entail?

 My current role is the Franchise Market Leader for our Respiratory business for the Asia-Pacific region which is really a combination of commercial strategy and operational execution for our respiratory business.

 From a leadership perspective, my role involves a lot of listening, reflecting on experience and learnings and then appropriate measures of support and challenge.
-I also believe in authenticity so I think those I work see me as I really am (warts and all!).
+I also believe in authenticity so I think those I work with see me as I really am (warts and all!).

 Can you describe your career journey that has led you to this role?